 NZSL708 NZSL Interpreting Practicum Experience II – Professional Practice

 The first year focuses on developing fluency in New Zealand Sign Language (NZSL), and the study of the Deaf community and culture.

-You need to complete Year 1 papers with at least a B grade average in the language papers to progress to Year 2.
-If you don't achieve at least a B grade average in the Year 1 language papers, you need to continue with an alternative major.
+You need to complete Year 1 courses with at least a B grade average in the language courses to progress to Year 2.
+If you don't achieve at least a B grade average in the Year 1 language courses, you need to continue with an alternative major.